-Members as off-site manufacturers fabricating engineered items, roofs or floors have access to a variety of safety information provided by the TRA but need to clearly define their responsibilities and what they consider as the responsibilities of those around them.
+This is pretty much 'business as usual' for off-site manufacturers fabricating engineered items, roofs or floors.
+When any new regulations come into force there is always an initial scramble as different organisations interpret them and also as they try to define their responsibilities and what they consider as the responsibilities of those around them.